Monster Bash (pinball)

 Monster Bash is a pinball machine produced by Williams.
-The game features some Universal Monsters including The Creature from the Black Lagoon, The Wolf Man, Frankenstein's monster, the Bride of Frankenstein, Dracula and The Mummy.
+The game features six Universal Monsters, namely The Creature from the Black Lagoon, The Wolf Man, Frankenstein's monster, the Bride of Frankenstein, Dracula and The Mummy.

 Description

 The main goal of the game is to collect the instruments of the iconic horror characters and form the Monsters of Rock band.
 The table includes a Phantom Flip; when this feature is enabled, the player can let go of the flipper buttons and allow the game to attempt a shot.

 The machine has an easter egg mode called “Lyman’s Lament”.
 It features different music and comments of programmer Lyman Sheats while the ball is played.
 The game uses the DCS Sound System.

-In 2018, Chicago Gaming announced they would begin production of a Monster Bash remake as part of their series of classic pinball remakes, which includes Medieval Madness and Attack From Mars.

 Modes

-Each of the six monsters has an associated mode that must be played in order to earn his/her instrument.
+Each of the six monsters has an associated mode that must be played in order to earn their instrument.